DoSomething/contentful-prototype/docs/platform-philosophy/system-outline.md

 ## Components

-**Phoenix \(next\)** pages and tabs are constructed from components, groups of stylistic and functional objects.
+**Phoenix** pages and tabs are constructed from components, groups of stylistic and functional objects.
 Each component is composed of specific parts and serves a specific purpose.

 ### Header

-The **Phoenix \(next\)** header was designed to solve a number of problems from the Ashes template.
+The **Phoenix** header was designed to solve a number of problems from the Ashes template.
 Especially at smaller screen sizes, the overlaid text of the old template prevented a user from reading properly or obscured almost the entire image.
 Beyond readability issues, the emphasis on the campaign name didn’t strongly register with users compared to information about the campaign action.

 ### Navigation

-From the very top of the page, **Phoenix \(next\)** has moved the navigation into it’s own opaque bar, eliminating the awkward overlap of photos and navigation.
+From the very top of the page, **Phoenix** has moved the navigation into it’s own opaque bar, eliminating the awkward overlap of photos and navigation.
 In all cases the bar is \#FFFFFF white and contains the same information.

 ### Titles and Photos